LinkWellNodes/Documentation/docs/services/direct-request-jobs/testnets/zkSync-Goerli-Testnet-Jobs.md

 zkSync Era Goerli is the testnet for zkSync Era.
 Testnet ETH is used to pay for transactions on zkSync Era Goerli testnet.
 Use the recommended [zkSync Bridges](https://zksync.io/explore#bridges) to transfer testnet ETH from Ethereum Goerli to the zkSync Goerli Testnet.
 Testnet LINK is available at [faucets.chain.link](https://faucets.chain.link/).

-Please see below for our Chainlink data feed offerings ('**jobs**') on the zkSync-Goerli network.
-All testnet data feeds are free to use, and do not require you to fund your contracts with the LINK token.
-If you run into any trouble, we are here to help!
-Head on over to our [Discord server](https://discord.gg/Xs6SjqVPUA), or feel free to contact us [here](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!
+The below documentation illustrates how to integrate a custom Chainlink data feed for your smart contract or dApp running on the zkSync Goerli network.
+All testnet data feeds are **free to use**, and do not require you to fund your contracts with the LINK token.
+If you run into any trouble, head on over to our [Discord server](https://discord.gg/Xs6SjqVPUA) for the fastest assistance, or feel free to contact us [here](https://linkwellnodes.io/#contact-us "Contact LinkWell Nodes").

 ### Select the type of data that you need: